File Synchronization Best Practices

 Help Center > Articles > Files

-- It's always best to add new files to Team Files in Samepage and allow the app to sync them down to your computer -- the advantage to this is that other users have access to those files immediately (this is especially true if the files are large where the sync can take time)
+- It's always best to add new files to Team Files in Samepage and allow the app to sync them down to the local computer -- the advantage to this is that other users have access to those files immediately (this is especially true if the files are large where the sync can take time)

 - If a user has already closed a file but another user continues to see that locked file message then the original user just needs to go in, open the file through the OpenIn feature, choose edit anyway, do not make any edits, and save and close it to release the lock on the file.
 Here is a help article about how to resolve a locked file https://www.samepage.io/help/articles/troubleshooting/getting-file-locked-message